-Our team held a one-day workshop with the client to establish key IT, OT systems and data assets and prioritise cyber risk scenarios with input from SCADA / ICS, group IT and operations teams.
+The team held a one-day workshop to establish key IT, OT systems and data assets and prioritise cyber risk scenarios with input from SCADA / ICS, group IT and operations teams.

 We worked with a specialist in-house risk control engineering resource to verify scenarios and develop an appropriate model to calculate their financial impact.